Llywelyn ap Gruffudd: Last campaign and death

-Llywelyn now left Dafydd to lead the defence of Gwynedd and took a force south, trying to rally support in mid and south Wales and open up an important second front.
+Llywelyn now left Dafydd to lead the defence of Gwynedd and took a force South, trying to rally support in Mid and South Wales and open up an important second front.
 On 11 December at the Battle of Orewin Bridge at Builth Wells, he was killed while separated from his army.
 The exact circumstances are unclear and there are two conflicting accounts of his death.
 Both accounts agree that Llywelyn was tricked into leaving the bulk of his army and was then attacked and killed.
 The first account says that Llywelyn and his chief minister approached the forces of Edmund Mortimer and Hugh Le Strange after crossing a bridge.
 They then heard the sound of battle as the main body of his army was met in battle by the forces of Roger Despenser and Gruffydd ap Gwenwynwyn.
 Llywelyn turned to rejoin his forces and was pursued by a lone lancer who struck him down.
-It was not until some time later that an English knight recognised the body as that of the prince.
+It was not until some time later that an English knight recognised the body as that of the King.
 This version of events was written in the north of England some fifty years later and has suspicious similarities with details about the Battle of Stirling Bridge in Scotland.

 An alternative version of events written in the east of England by monks in contact with Llywelyn's exiled daughter, Gwenllian ferch Llywelyn, and niece, Gwladys ferch Dafydd, states that Llywelyn, at the front of his army, approached the combined forces of Edmund and Roger Mortimer, Hugo Le Strange, and Gruffydd ap Gwenwynwyn on the promise that he would receive their homage.
 This was a deception.
 His army was immediately engaged in fierce battle during which a significant section of it was routed, causing Llywelyn and his eighteen retainers to become separated.
 At around dusk, Llywelyn and a small group of his retainers (which included clergy) were ambushed and chased into a wood at Aberedw.
 Llywelyn was surrounded and struck down.
 As he lay dying, he asked for a priest and gave away his identity.
 He was then killed and his head hewn from his body.
 His person was searched and various items recovered, including a list of "conspirators", which may well have been faked, and his privy seal.

-The privy seal of Llywelyn the Last, his wife Eleanor and his brother Dafydd are thought to have been melted down by the English after finding them upon their bodies to make a chalice in 1284.
+The privy seal of Llywelyn the Last, his wife Eleanor and his brother Dafydd ap Gruffydd are thought to have been melted down by the English after finding them upon their bodies to make a chalice in 1284.